gengstrand/clojure-news-feed/README.md

 ### feed2

-The same micro-service as feed only this time written in Scala.
+The same micro-service news feed only this time written in Scala.

+### feed3

+The same micro service news feed only this time written in DropWizard.

 ### solr